sebastianomelita/simple-mqtt-esp32-object-IoTFramework/mqtt-updown/mqtt-updown.md

 void motorAction1(int enabled, int dir, uint8_t n){
 	Serial.println("Enabled " + String(enabled) + " - dir: " +  String(dir)+ " - n: " +  String(n));
 };
+void messageReceived(String &topic, String &payload) {
+	Serial.println("incoming: " + topic + " - " + payload);
+	// Note: Do not use the client in the callback to publish, subscribe or
+	// unsubscribe as it may cause deadlocks when other things arrive while
+	// sending and receiving acknowledgments.
+Instead, change a global variable,
+	// or push to a queue and handle it in the loop after calling `client.loop()`.

+	if(topic == intopic){
+		m1.processCmd(mqttid, payload, MAXLEN);
+		m2.processCmd(mqttid, payload, MAXLEN);
+	}
+};
 ```

 ### **Callback MQTT corta**